stride3d/stride-docs/en/manual/scenes/prefabs/override-prefab-properties.md

 ![](media/lamppost-override-instance.webp)

-We can see this in the scene view.
+We can see this in the Scene editor.

 ![](media/lamppost-prefab-pink.webp)